Evaluating Code Reasoning Abilities of Large Language Models Under Real-World Settings: Empirical Evaluation

-The majority of the reasoning problems from \SweB contain intra- and inter-class dependencies.
+The majority of the reasoning problems from real-world projects contain intra- and inter-class dependencies.
 As a result, for the prediction of input and outputs of the main method, LLMs need to reason about the control and data flow of methods called inside it.
 To further investigate the impact of call chain size on the reasoning performance of LLMs, we measured the call chain size, i.e., the number of methods involved in the reasoning problem slice.
-In the example of Figure~\ref{fig:reasoning-problem-example}, the call chain size is two, since the main method invokes only one method in its body.
+In the example of Figure~\ref{fig:reasoning-problem-example}, the call chain size is two, since the main method invokes only one other method.

-Figure~\ref{fig:call-chain-size} plots the range of call chain size for reasoning problems that each LLM succeeded (labeled as \emph{succ}) or failed (labeled as \emph{fail}) in predicting its inputs or outputs. \textbf{The call chain size, on average (dashed green lines), is higher for the reasoning problems for which LLMs failed to predict their inputs or outputs correctly.
-The average call chain size for successful output prediction is higher than that for input prediction for each model.} This is likely because LLMs perform better in output prediction, including simpler problems with shorter call chains; thereby, the average is skewed to lower values.
+Figure~\ref{fig:call-chain-size} plots the range of call chain size for reasoning problems that each LLM succeeded (labeled as \emph{S}) or failed (labeled as \emph{F}) in predicting its inputs or outputs. \textbf{The call chain size, on average (dashed green lines), is higher for the reasoning problems for which LLMs failed to predict their inputs or outputs correctly}.
+The average call chain size for successful output prediction is also higher than input prediction for each model, likely because forward reasoning is easier for LLMs than backward reasoning, specifically when programs become more complex.